emissary-ingress/emissary/cmd/amb-sidecar/webui/bindata/edge_stack/mvc/README.mvc.md

 The following is the class hierarchy, starting with `Model`, and including both concrete and interface classes.

 ```
-Model                  - defines the behavior for notifying listeners
+Model                  - implements the behavior for notifying listeners
-  Resource             - defines basic Resource state and behavior
+  Resource             - implements basic Resource state and behavior
     IResource          - defines the interface for extending to new Resource kinds
       HostResource     - a concrete implementation of a Host resource

-  Collection           - defines the behavior and state for maintaining a collection of unique Resources
+  Collection           - implements the behavior and state for maintaining a collection of unique Resources
     ICollection        - defines the interface for extending to new Collections of Resources
       HostCollection   - a concrete implementation of a HostResource Collection

+View                   - implements basic behavior: handling Model notifications and rendering.
+  IView                - defines Model reading, writing, and rendering interfaces
+    ResourceView       - implements Resource state reading, writing, and validation
+      IResourceView    - defines the interface for extending Resource reading, writing, and validation
+        HostView       - a concrete implementation of a HostResource view
 ```

-### Implementation Details
+### Implementation Details for Model and its subclasses

 The following simply provides an overview of the actual implementations of `Model`, `Resource`, and `Collection`, and their interface classes `IResource` and `ICollection`.
 Users will typically need only to subclass from